Keep Your Kids Safe From the Pool and a MA DCF Investigation

 1. Never leave children unattended in or near swimming pools

 Never leave your child unattended at the swimming pool.
 Designate an official “Water Watcher.”
 The Water Watcher should be an adult whose sole responsibility is to supervise children while they play in the swimming pool.
 That should be their only task – not reading, texting, or browsing their phone.
 Lifeguards are at most swimming pools.

 Do not be welded into a false sense of security because the swimming pool has a lifeguard!
 The parent always has the primary responsibility for their child’s supervision.
-The lifeguard should be utilized as a backup or a second set of eyes on your child.
+The.
+Utilizing a lifeguard as a backup or a second set of eyes on your child is advisable.
+You can partner your child with a buddy or two buddies to protect and look out for each other.
+You can never have too many people watching your child.
+A 2 year-old boy was playing in his Lawrence, MA backyard near a swimming pool.
+His aunt briefly left him unattended.
+The mother was frantic when she didn’t see her son.
+Subsequently, she spotted

 2. Equip your child with the proper flotation device

 Parents should not make the mistake of getting inflatable floating devices for their child’s swimming pool safety.
 Floaties and other inflatable flotation tools can be dangerous leading to drowning.
 They can become punctured, damaged, or not inflated enough to prevent drowning situations.
+Inflatable floating devices encourage children to develop improper swimming habits.
+Floaties keep children in a vertical position instead of the correct horizontal swimming position.
+The only U.S. Coast Guard approved personal floatation devices (hereinafter “PFD”) for children are life jackets.
+Parents should not buy life jackets which are too big for their child.
+Their life jacket must fit snugly to work properly.

 The U.S. Coast Guard approves three (3) types of PFDs for children.
 The following is what each type of PFD does: